 We know our own bodies, and we know when something isn’t right.

-Stop The Thyroid Madness explains that the link between depression and thyroid problems is thought to involve T3, one of the hormones a healthy thyroid should be producing.
-Unfortunately, 99% of the time doctors in the UK will only prescribe T4-only meds (like Levothyroxine) for our underactive thyroids, so we’re relying on our bodies to convert some of that in to the T3 we also need, and well.. our thyroids are already rubbish at their job, so why are we relying on them doing a good job at that?!
+The link between depression and thyroid problems is that it involves T3, one of the hormones a healthy thyroid should be producing.
+Unfortunately, 99% of the time doctors in the UK will only prescribe T4-only meds (like Levothyroxine) for our underactive thyroids/hypothyroidism, so we’re relying on our bodies to convert some of that in to the T3 we also need, and well.. our thyroids are already rubbish at their job, so why are we relying on them doing a good job at that?!

 How are they linked?

-They say that having low Free T3 is a likely cause for depression, mood swings, anxiety etc. when on t4-only medicine, and suggest that once this is treated with direct T3, it should ease.
-It was certainly true for me.
-When I switched from T4-only Levothyroxine to NDT, which contains direct T3, my anxiety, depression and over-emotional tendencies lifted quickly and haven’t returned since.
+Having low Free T3 is a likely cause for depression, mood swings, anxiety etc. when on t4-only medicine, as once this is treated with direct T3, it often improves greatly.
+This was certainly true for me.
+When I switched from T4-only Levothyroxine to NDT, which contains direct T3, my anxiety, depression and over-emotional tendencies lifted quickly.